ProjectEvergreen/wcc/CONTRIBUTING.md

 ## Local Development

-The local development flow is based around building the docs website, using `wcc` in an SSG based workflow, and running tests.

-### Commands

-These are the main tasks, and you can see them all listed in _package.json#scripts_.

-- `npm run dev` - Builds the docs site for local development
+Below are the local development workflows for working on WCC itself:

 - `npm test` - Run all the tests
 - `npm test:tdd` - Run all the tests in watch mode
 - `npm run lint` - Run all linters
 - `npm run check:types` - Run `tsc` to validate TypeScript types
 - `npm run format` - Auto-format all file

+> You can see them all scripts in _package.json#scripts_.

 ## Website

-The website is built with [**Greenwood**](https://www.greenwoodjs.dev).
+The documentation website for WCC is built with [**Greenwood**](https://www.greenwoodjs.dev).
 To run the website locally, use one of the following commands:

 - `npm run dev` - Start the dev server
 - `npm run build` - Generate a production build